Skip to content

 Intuitive Eating

 Join us on a journey of self-discovery!
-Over the next few weeks, we’ll explore the 10 Principles of Intuitive Eating created by dietitians Evelyn Tribole and Elyse Resch.
+We’re exploring the 10 Principles of Intuitive Eating created by dietitians Evelyn Tribole and Elyse Resch.
 In the process, we’ll learn to listen to our bodies, trust our internal hunger and fullness cues, enjoy all types of foods, and release the pressures of diet culture!

 Intuitive eating is a mind body approach that teaches us to tune in to our physical and psychological needs.